heyudude/DSMR-reader-import/README.md

-    Export multimeter_calendar. and meter_calendar as CSV with a comma as separator Place the 2 files in the same directory as the python script: rename them or edit the script pip install pandas (takes care of the operations on the CSV files) Adjust the APi key and the Index numbers of the Gas and electricity meters from Domoticz sudo supervisorctl stop dsm_backend and dsmr_datalogger
+    Export multimeter_calendar. and meter_calendar as CSV with a comma as separator Place the 2 files in the same directory as the python script: rename them or edit the script pip install pandas (takes care of the operations on the CSV files) Add your dsmreader APi key (enable the API) and the Index numbers of the Gas and electricity meters from Domoticz sudo supervisorctl stop dsm_backend and dsmr_datalogger
     Run the script
     sudo supervisorctl start all
-    ./manage.py dsmr_stats_reconstruct_missing_day_statistics (and prices envent)
+    ./manage.py dsmr_stats_reconstruct_missing_day_statistics (and prices also if needed)

 How does it work globally?
 Reading in CSV structure,